General ESG Approach

 Accounting for environmental, social and governance quality criteria in risk management

+The Principal Group assesses physical and transition climate risk as part of its standard due diligence process for new developments and acquisitions and regularly as part of the portfolio-level property review.
+Physical risks reviewed using Moody’s include flooding, heat stress, hurricanes and typhoons, sea level rise, water stress, wildfires, and earthquakes.
+For any identified high-risk hazards, relevant due diligence consultants are alerted to consider the high risks in their analysis of the property.
 Recommended mitigation strategies identified by the due diligence consultants are incorporated as needed in underwriting and business planning.
 Post-close, information on high risks, pre-identified mitigation strategies, and climate risk prescriptions are shared with the asset manager and property manager.
 From a policy and legal perspective, an increasing number of jurisdictions and regional governments are adopting climate action plans, renewable energy portfolio standards, or other environmental regulations targeting greater energy efficiency and reduced carbon emissions associated with commercial buildings.
-Our transition risk analysis provides a rating for each asset’s estimated value at risk as a result of anticipated regulations in alignment with various 1.5°, 2°, and 3°C warming scenarios.
-This is based on the property’s actual emissions (depending on data availability) or a proxy based on property type and location.
+Our transition risk analysis through the CRREM analysis, provides a rating for each asset’s estimated risk in relation to compliance with the 1.5°C warming scenario.
+This is based on the property’s actual emissions depending on data availability and CRREM modeling assumptions.
+Biodiversity is reviewed as warranted during the acquisitions process.
+Biodiversity impact reduction and risk mitigation plans are created if needed.

-• Current and emerging regulation - Principal properties are subject to climate-related transition risks, which includes emerging regulations.
+- Current and emerging regulation—Principal properties are subject to climate-related transition risks, which includes emerging regulations.
 New benchmarking and disclosure laws are created each year to monitor and reduce greenhouse gas emissions at a city or country level.
 Principal Real Estate considers current and emerging regulation both a risk (due to fines from non-compliance or costs associated with required building upgrades) and an opportunity (due to high-performing buildings receiving positive recognition from a jurisdictional level).

-• Acute physical damage and disruptions to property operations - Climate change may lead to an increase in the frequency and severity of natural disasters, such as changes in precipitation extremes and droughts.
+- Acute physical damage and disruptions to property operations—Climate change may lead to an increase in the frequency and severity of natural disasters, such as changes in precipitation extremes and droughts.

-• Chronic physical damage and disruptions to property operations - In addition to acute increases in frequency and severity of natural disasters, climate change may also lead to an ongoing increase in the frequency and severity of natural disasters or change from one form of natural disaster to another over time.
+- Chronic physical damage and disruptions to property operations—In addition to acute increases in frequency and severity of natural disasters, climate change may also lead to an ongoing increase in the frequency and severity of natural disasters or change from one form of natural disaster to another over time.

-• Changing operational parameters - Climate change is forecasted to increase the duration and intensity of heating and cooling days, thus necessitating longer HVAC and capital equipment utilization schedules.
+- Changing operational parameters—Climate change is forecasted to increase the duration and intensity of heating and cooling days, thus necessitating longer HVAC and capital equipment utilization schedules.
 Principal Real Estate relies on capital equipment to ensure the comfort and well-being of tenants.
 Ensuring systems and equipment can operate under more intensive temperature extremes and focusing on efficiency and maintenance of capital equipment will potentially reduce asset risk.

-• Rising utility costs - Climate change may impact utility availability and pricing due to supply and demand.
+- Rising utility costs—Climate change may impact utility availability and pricing due to supply and demand.
 Principal Real Estate relies on utilities to provide building occupants with services, and we must be aware of any threat to utility availability and changes to utility costs.
 Principal Real Estate considers rising utility costs both a risk (due to increased operational costs) and an opportunity (due to resource efficient buildings whose operations are not negatively impacted by rising utility costs, which could give our buildings a competitive advantage against peers).

-• Rising insurance premiums - Climate change may lead to rising insurance premiums due to potential increased property damage from changing climate patterns and increased severity of natural disasters.
+- Rising insurance premiums—Climate change may lead to rising insurance premiums due to potential increased property damage from changing climate patterns and increased severity of natural disasters.
 Principal may have assets that could be deemed to be in a vulnerable area, leading to possible increased insurance premiums.

-• Reputation - Climate change may lead to reputational damage since physical damage to properties negatively impacts a variety of factors, including building occupant comfort, tenant/resident health and safety, work and lifestyle disruption, loss of continuity of operations, loss of client confidence in our investments, and more.
+- Reputation—Climate change may lead to reputational damage since physical damage to properties negatively impacts a variety of factors, including building occupant comfort, tenant/resident health and safety, work and lifestyle disruption, loss of continuity of operations, loss of client confidence in our investments, and more.
 Principal Real Estate prides itself on providing best-in-class property operations and valuable investment opportunities for clients.
 Principal Real Estate Investors considers reputation as both a risk (due to potential loss of clients and building occupants from negatively affected operations or asset value) and an opportunity (due to potential gain of clients and building occupants if climate adaptation strategies help properties retain their value and maintain operations during climate change events).
-Material transition risks have been identified in four categories: Policy and Legal, Technology, Market, and Reputation.

-• Policy and Legal: All Principal Real Estate property managers are contractually required to ensure their properties are in compliance with all local rules and regulations, including current and emerging climate-related laws, such as benchmarking regulations.
+- Policy and Legal: All Principal Real Estate property managers are contractually required to ensure their properties are in compliance with all local rules and regulations, including current and emerging climate-related laws, such as benchmarking regulations.
 Additionally, Principal continually monitors reporting obligations, such as the SFDR.
 Principal recognizes that there are costs associated with compliance with emerging regulations, such as the costs associated with monitoring regulations and for energy audits and upgrades in order to comply with new regulations.
 Non-compliance with emerging regulations will also result in fines and judgements.

-• Technology: Principal Real Estate continuously monitors low carbon technology options and their associated costs including solar panels, efficient building systems, and others.
+- Technology: Principal Real Estate continuously monitors low carbon technology options and their associated costs including solar panels, efficient building systems, and others.
 Where financially appropriate, Principal will invest in low carbon technologies.

-• Market: Principal Real Estate monitors market trends and changing customer behavior for low- carbon buildings.
+- Market: Principal Real Estate monitors market trends and changing customer behavior for low carbon buildings.
 In addition to our internal research teams who review industry trends, we also have a third party ESG expert conduct market research.

-• Reputation: Principal Real Estate recognizes that many investors are increasingly looking for low carbon products.
+- Reputation: Principal Real Estate recognizes that many investors are increasingly looking for low carbon products.
 Additionally, Principal's internal research teams and third party ESG expert also conduct research about changes in customer preferences.

 Risk management scope, including insurance and climate risk is reviewed annually.